bhargavchippada/mapviz/README.md

 # mapviz
-Visualizations on Map
+Visualizations on Google Maps

+### Features
-Plot list of geohashs on the map
+* Plot list of geohashs on the map